 The danger of sharing news on social media is the separation of the original source from the ongoing conversation.
 Facebook is structured so that the more people add their comments, the more distant the original content – factual or fake – becomes from the post being discussed.

 Someone might post a valid link to a news story on a trusted news site which is a piece of fact-checked, accurate, fair, objective, and impartial reporting.
 But what they post as a response is their personal emotional reaction.
 Then someone else sees that comment and posts their reaction.
 As they do they might add an anecdote or a piece of gossip.
 Then someone else comments.
 And as the comment thread grows longer and longer, the reader is getting further and further from the original source.
-There is no back-to-the-top button.
-So few, it seems, then bother to return to the beginning of the Facebook comments to cross-check with the original source.
-The Facebook feed takes on a life of its own.

 And the same is true with Twitter.
 The longer the thread of comments – many based on an emotional reaction to the previous post and not the original post – the further we get from the original material.
 That could be a good thing if the original post was fake and contained information that needed to be challenged.
 But it can be dangerous when the original post was factual and subsequent posts have not challenged those facts with reason, sound evidence and fact-checked information, but have drowned out sensible debate by injecting falsehood.